8818x/Brotherhood/README.md

     git clone https://github.com/8818x/Brotherhood.git
     ```
 2. Open the project in your preferred Java IDE.
-3. Compile and run the `Main.java` file or `Brotherhood` to start the game.
+3. Compile and run the `Main.java` file or `Brotherhood.jar` to start the game.

 ## Gameplay Controls
 - Use the WASD to move the character.
 - Press the space bar to attack.
-- Navigate through menus using W or Sand confirm with the spacebar key.
+- Navigate through menus using W or S and confirm with the space bar.

 ## Gameplay Instructions
-- Start the game by selecting a character from the title screen.
+- Start the game the title screen.
 - Enter the gameplay state to battle against the opponent.
 - Defeat the opponent before the timer runs out to win.
 - After the game ends, choose to retry or exit the game.